 Coffee is a small red fruit that must go through many stages to become the tasty brown bean we all know as coffee.
-Most good coffee is first wet processed to remove the outer skin, pulp (which is actually fermented away), and inner parchment skin.
-Then the inner seed, or bean, is dried and becomes the green coffee that is shipped and stored around the world.
+Most coffee is first wet processed to remove the outer skin, the pulp (which is actually fermented away), and the inner parchment skin.
+This leaves the inner seed, or bean, which is then dried — and becomes the green coffee bean that is ideal for long term storage (BEFORE it’s roasted).

--After a few minutes, the green beans will turn a lighter yellowish color and emit a grassy aroma.
+After a few minutes of roasting, the green beans will turn a lighter yellowish color.

--The beans will later start to steam as any water in them is released.
+The beans may start to steam as any water that may be inside is released.

--The beans then begin to caramelize more, more oils appear, and the bean expands as the roast becomes dark.
+As you continue to roast, the beans caramelize more, and more oils appear as the bean expands and the roast becomes darker.

--Soon after, the “second crack” can be heard, and it will probably be louder than the first.
-Pieces (chaff) will be blow away from the bean.
-You may want to stop roasting at the first sign of the second crack unless you are going for a dark roast.
+Soon after, the “second crack” can be heard.
+Pieces (chaff) will be blown away from the bean.
+You may want to stop roasting at the first sign of the second crack unless you are going for a very dark roast.